ConservationInternational/trends.earth/README.md

 paver setup
 ```

-Once the setup task has run, you can install the plugin using paver:
+Once `paver setup` has run, you can install the plugin using paver:

 ```
 paver install